anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 It is encoded using the rules defined in {{!RFC7951}} or {{RFC9254}}, and is signed using (by default) a CMS structure {{RFC5652}}.

+When {{RFC8366}} was first published the industry had not yet concluded on a term to describe this process.
+A number of terms were used, and the term used by the previous document was "bootstrapping", but the industry has preferred the term "onboarding", and this document uses that term.

 The primary purpose of a Voucher is to securely convey a trust anchor that a Pledge can use to authenticate subsequent interactions.
 The trust anchor may be in the form of a certificate (the '`pinned-domain-cert`' Attribute), a hash of a certificate, or it can be a raw public key (in constrained use cases).